caiozanatelli/SymbolicRegression/README.md

-# Symbolic Regression through Genetic Programming
+# Symbolic Regression employing Genetic Programming

 ## Description
 This work concerns the implementation of a Genetic Programming (GP) algorithm for solving the Symbolic Regression problem, which consists in, given a set of inputs, fit a mathematical model that best represents the original function, both in terms of accuracy and simplicity.
 This approach builds a model by combining building blocks in order to achieve a final solution, measuring its accuracy.